jacklukem/BigSurfixes/README.md

 ./csrutil2 authenticated-root disable

 (Note: for any raw file downloaded to use them just remove the .dms extension that is set from github)

+My prelinkedkernel fixes still work on Big Sur beta 2 for targeting group of machines use these: